 Ecotherapy & Green Exercise

 Ecotherapy is an umbrella term for nature-based methods of physical and psychological healing.
-People are supported to be active outdoors doing gardening, food growing, farming or in nature conservation work.
-As a medical intervention ecotherapy improves mental and physical health, saves money and improves people’s lives.
+People are supported to be active outdoors while doing gardening, food growing, farming or in nature conservation work.
+As a medical intervention ecotherapy improves mental and physical health.
+In the long term, it saves money, and it improves people’s lives.

 Green Exercise simply refers to physical exercise undertaken in natural environments.
 Physical exercise is well known to provide physical and psychological health benefits.
-There is also good evidence that viewing, being in, and interacting with natural environments has positive effects, reducing stress and increasing the ability to cope with stress, reducing mental fatigue and improving concentration and cognitive function.
+There is also good evidence that viewing, or being in, and interacting with natural environments has positive effects.
+These include reducing stress, and increasing the ability to cope with stress, or reducing mental fatigue, and improving concentration and cognitive function.

-For the first time in human history more people live in urban areas, which are growing faster than any other form of land cover.
-Access to green spaces is essential to people’s lives: a place to retreat from busy, stressful work, and a way to re-connect with nature.
+For the first time in human history more people live in urban areas.
+Urban areas are growing faster than any other form of land cover.
+Access to green spaces is essential to people’s lives.
+They are a place to retreat from busy, stressful work, and a way to re-connect with nature.
 People are becoming increasingly isolated from nature and for many the urban environment is the only arena for such contact they do have.

-More than half of the world population already live in urban areas and this will only increase as Asian and African regions are further urbanised.
+More than half of the world population already live in urban areas.
+This will only increase as Asian and African regions are further urbanised.
 This is good for the environment; urban transport infrastructure is more energy efficient and pollution is reduced, and wildlife in rural areas is undisturbed by development.
 However, living in a concrete jungle isn’t good for your health.
 Increasingly it is recognised that human well-being and ecological well-being are interlinked.

 Cities need green spaces to temper the chaos, and the mental health benefits of urban refuges are very real.
 People need to have quiet sanctuaries: places far from the maddening crowd.
 25% of the UK workforce work in an office.
 Office workers need a lunchtime excursion to a city square or local park to calm the nerves and soothe the soul before returning to the impersonal barren wastes of the typical office.